Local Artisan Collaborations

 Sean Wells y Delgado

 Wendy paints southwest landscapes in oil, pastel and watercolor.
 She is seized by light and color and moves through the world inspired by her surroundings.
 Her work is often infused with bright, unusual color.
 She loves to have fun and finds joy in painting everyday objects in addition to painting landscapes.

 Peter Rodney Breaux

+Peter Breaux is a wood craftsman and photographer.
+He had a woodworking business for 30 years in Los Angeles before moving to New Mexico.
 When his mother was diagnosed with Alzheimer's, he stopped working full-time to care for her.
 He spent many evenings sitting in the garden and developed a keen eye for the moon, trying to capture its mystique and beauty.
 With upgraded camera equipment, his photography became a creative outlet.

 Peter lives on top of a mesa near the village of Velarde and has built his own woodshop specializing in custom cabinetry, gazebos, and intricate art boxes.
 His passion for photography includes not only the moon and evening sky but the architecture and desert scenery of New Mexico.
 He hasn't missed a full moonrise in nine years.

 Follow Peter Rodney Breaux to view his spectacular photographs.